nenoNaninu/TypedSignalR.Client/README.md

 This TypedSignalR.Client (Source Generator) aims to generate a strongly typed SignalR Client by sharing the server and client function definitions as an interface.

 # Quick Start

+The overall procedure flow is as follows.

+1. Defines the interface shared by the server(Hub) and client.
+2. Annotate the attribute `[HubClientBase (typeof (IHub), typeof (IClient))]`to the partial class.
+3. Inherit the class with `HubClientBase` attribute and implement the function on the client side.

+## Example

 First, we define the interface of the client-side and hub-side(server).

 ```cs